opnfv/joid/docs/release/installation/installationprocedure.rst

   ha: HA mode of openstack.

 Wihch version of Openstack deployed.
-  [-o <liberty|Mitaka>]
+  [-o <Newton|Mitaka>]
-  liberty: Liberty version of openstack.
+  Newton: Newton version of openstack.
   Mitaka: Mitaka version of openstack.

 Where to deploy
-  [-l <custom | default | intelpod5 >] etc...
+  [-l <custom | default>] etc...
   custom: For bare metal deployment where labconfig.yaml provided externally and not part of JOID.
-  default: For virtual deployment where installation will be done on KVM created using ./00-maasdeploy.sh
+  default: For virtual deployment where installation will be done on KVM created using 03-maasdeploy.sh
-  intelpod5: Install on bare metal OPNFV pod5 of Intel lab. intelpod6 orangepod2
-  custom

 what feature to deploy.
 Comma seperated list
   [-f <lxd|dvr|sfc|dpdk|ipv6|none>]